-The posterior deltoid actually acts more like a back muscle.
+The rear deltoid acts more like a back muscle actually.
 Its main three functions are horizontal abduction (think rear lateral raises), external rotation of the upper arm ans well as extension of the upper arm.

 Well developed rear delts will help in keeping your shoulders balanced and straight, they will prevent rounding of the shoulders (which happens because the front delt overpowers the rear delts from lots of pressing movements – bench presses, overhead presses, etc.) and help in preventing many shoulder injuries and rotator cuff problems.